Originally, health programs for doctors were operated on the goodwill of committed volunteers in each state.

 What can I talk to you about?

-You can call us to get advice on your physical and mental wellbeing.
-We’re a listening ear to provide you with perspective.
+You can call the State service providers to get advice on your physical as we well as your mental wellbeing.
+They provide a listening ear to provide you with perspective.

 Who is running the show?

 DRS4DRS and the State service providers are run by dedicated doctors who have a vision to see improved wellbeing in the medical profession.
 We call on the support of colleagues as well as trained and experienced psychologists and counsellors as well to support your wellbeing.